Tornquist/tornquist.github.io/_posts/2011-01-29-objective-c-instance-variables-and-where-they-like-to-play.md

 ---
 layout: post
-title: "Objective-C - Instance Variables and Where They Like to Play"
+title: "Objective-C: Instance Variables and Where They Like to Play"
 date: 2011-01-29 21:36:00
 categories: code
 ---